Maren Seehawer

 In my PhD project, five South African science teachers and I engaged in participatory action research to explore the integration of students' local indigenous knowledges into some of the teachers' regular classes.

 - Seehawer, M. & Nuntsu, S. N. & Mashozhera, F. & Ludwane, A. & Speckman, M. (2022).
-Creating a Sense of Belonging: Enabling Transformative Learning Through Participatory Action Research in an Ubuntu Paradigm, The Palgrave Handbook of Learning for Transformation, Palgrave Macmillan.
-ISBN: 978-3-030-84693-0
+Creating a Sense of Belonging: Enabling Transformative Learning Through Participatory Action Research in an Ubuntu Paradigm, The Palgrave Handbook of Learning for Transformation,, s.
+469 - 481.
+Palgrave Macmillan, ISBN: 978-3-030-84693-0

 - Seehawer, M. & Breidlid, A. (2021).
 Dialogue between epistemologies as quality education.
-Integrating knowledges in Sub-Saharan African classrooms to foster sustainability learning and contextually relevant education, Social Sciences & Humanities Open s.
+Integrating knowledges in Sub-Saharan African classrooms to foster sustainability learning and contextually relevant education, Social Sciences & Humanities Open, s.
 1 - 7.
-Social Sciences & Humanities Open.
+Social Sciences & Humanities Open

 - Seehawer, M. & Ngcoza, K. M. & Nhase, Z. & Nuntsu, S. N. (2021).
-Approaching Ubuntu in Education Through Bottom-Up Decolonisation, Proceedings of Pivot 2021 : dismantling/reassembling tools for alternative futures, OCAD University July 22-23 2021, Toronto, Canada, Design Research Society.
-ISBN: 978-1-912294-43-5
+Approaching Ubuntu in Education Through Bottom-Up Decolonisation, Proceedings of Pivot 2021 : dismantling/reassembling tools for alternative futures, OCAD University July 22-23 2021, Toronto, Canada,, s.
+519 - 527.
+Design Research Society, ISBN: 978-1-912294-43-5